berryvansomeren/toucan/README.md

-# low_poly_filter
+# Toucan
-A quick experiment to turn images into low-poly versions
+Give your images an artsy low-poly effect.